diku-dk/futhark-pldi17/README.md

 contains various targets for running sub-parts of the infrastructure, so even if not everything works (or you don't want to bother with installing the more complicated parts), you can still get partial results.
 The valid targets are listed at the end of this guide.
+If an intermediate step fails due to missing dependencies or misconfiguration, you must run `make clean` before proceeding, as it is likely that corrupted files will be left behind.

-Running all the benchmarks should take less than an hour, depending on the speed of your system.
+Running all benchmarks should take less than an hour, depending on the speed of your system.

 System Requirements
 -------------------